psyto/datasov2/INTEGRATION_TEST_REPORT.md

 ✅ **Very High**

--   All core features of Corda, Solana, and integration layer are implemented
+-   All core features of Arweave, Solana, and integration layer are implemented
 -   Hybrid blockchain architecture is properly designed
 -   Cross-chain communication mechanisms are comprehensively implemented